OakTree Power & Financial Times Announce Partnership

 Table of Contents

-The organisation has signed a five year agreement with OakTree Power that will see the building in Paternoster Square modulate the consumption of non-essential electricity.
-Through this scheme, the Financial Times will contribute these unused kilowatts to help balance grid operators keep lights on during times of peak electricity demand.
-The building will participate in a Distribution programme providing much-needed constraint management in the centre of London where the Networks are struggling to cope with the increased electrical demands on ageing infrastructure that is very old and expensive to upgrade and replace.
+The building will participate in a Distribution programme, providing much-needed constraint management in the centre of London where the Networks are struggling to cope with the increased electrical demands on ageing infrastructure that is too expensive to upgrade and replace.

 Chantel Scheepers, CEO of OakTree Power, said: “Net Zero targets are a national objective that needs to be taken incredibly seriously by all UK organisations.
 We’re delighted to be working with such a London institute that has shown a great commitment to lead on this front, recognising the need to change and adapt to achieve the UK’s Net Zero goals.

 We expect this project to become a turning point for OakTree Power and other businesses with real estate space to embrace the Net Zero commitment and adopt the scheme.
-If every 200,000 square feet building in London did so, it would be the equivalent of taking 45,000 petrol cars off the road in terms of CO2 reductions, so we all should be helping the country move away from dirty carbon intensive generation and towards a renewable & sustainable future.
+If every 200,000 square feet building in London did so, it would be the equivalent of taking 45,000 petrol cars off the road in terms of CO₂ reductions, so we all should be helping the country move away from dirty carbon intensive generation and towards a renewable & sustainable future”.

 Share this article with a friend